Common Topics in Math for 6-Year-Olds to Learn

 Time

-Kids learn about time and seasonal changes throughout school years.
+Kids learn about time and seasonal changes throughout their school years.
 Six-year-olds memorize the hour and half-hour markings of a clock and are able to tell how many minutes comprise an hour and how many hours are in a day.
 Also, they get to differentiate between the “quarter to” and “half past” concepts.
 With the help of top math learning sites like Brighterly and math games for 6-year-olds, your child’s time-telling skills will improve.

 Money

 Educating your kids about money is essential in preparing them for life in the real world.
 You can introduce physical money, worksheets, or money math games for 6-year-olds to practice skills and enhance their understanding of the concept.
-Brighterly’s money games, virtual coins, and other activities involving the use of the concept can help your kids learn about money in a fun way.
+Brighterly’s money games, virtual coins, and other activities involving the concept can help your kids learn about money in a fun way.

 Addition and Subtraction